nikolayquadrat/lpb-ex-ome-presession/README.md

 ## IV.
 System analysis on top of the OUTRIDER results
 OUTRIDER results allow to investigate whether genes with unusually high or low expression in a sample are enriched in specific biological processes by applying gene set enrichment analysis (GSEA) to OUTRIDER-derived z-scores, analogous to the application of GSEA to gene-level statistics from differential expression analyses.
 It has advantages over other ssPA methods since the ranking metric removes confounders far more thoroughly (OUTRIDER autoencoder vs simple standardization) and preserves signals from sample-level outliers, which is exactly what we need for VUSs interrogation.

+The analysis is organised into three passes (P1: discovery, P2: gene-specific, trying find support for VUS, P3: cohort-level comparison).

 ### First pass
 *scripts/lpb-post-drop-outrider-1st-pass.R*<br>